-This January, MCDL materials will no longer accrue late fines.
+MCDL materials no longer accrue late fines.
 However, items will be deemed lost and charged a replacement fee if not returned after the maximum number of renewals.
-MCDL joins 17 libraries in the CLEVNET Consortium, including Cleveland Public Library, to discontinue late fines on library items.
+View the new policy.

 Frequently Asked Questions